 Development Strategic Plan

 Your development strategic plan is often also considered your fundraising strategic plan.
-This is where your organization spells out the aspects and activities that will fund all of your big philanthropic plans.
+This is where your organization spells out the aspects and activities to fund all of your big philanthropic plans.

-Planning out your organization’s event (or virtual event) calendar, your campaign types, and the grants you want to research and write, will help make up the funding plan for your organization.
+Planning out your organization’s event (or virtual event) calendar, your campaign types, and the grants you want to research and write will help make up your organization’s funding plan.

-For example, you might decide to plan one big nonprofit event per quarter (three total), conduct research to find 5 grants you plan to apply for, and decide when to start a feasibility study to see if you’re ready for the capital campaign needed to fund a large renovation project.
+For example, you might decide to plan one big nonprofit event per quarter, conduct research to find five grants you will apply for, and choose when to start a feasibility study to see if you’re ready for a capital campaign.

 How Each of These Work Together

-As you can see, each of these elements of a strategic plan work together to form a complete strategy for your nonprofit.
+As you can see, each of these elements of a strategic plan works together to form a complete strategy for your nonprofit.

 Your overarching strategic plan provides context and the general goals that you want to reach.